cjstoll/SNTemp/README.md

 >Links (FQD) to widgets that provide similar functionality.
 Example:<br/>
 [pe-bar-chart](https://github.com/platform-experience/serviceportal-widget-library/tree/master/highcharts/pe-bar-chart)

-## Additional Notes
+## Additional Notes (not necessary if LOW/PRO code level)
 > FYI and 'Good to Know' information about the widget.